freeCodeCamp/freeCodeCamp/docs/how-to-work-on-tutorials-that-use-coderoad.md

 >
 > These changes will use the existing version branch.
 If they are substantial, feel free to add them to `CHANGELOG.md`.
 Most of the time, a good commit message should work

 If you are only making instructional fixes such as a typo, grammar fixes, or similar; you don't have to test your changes.
-Follow these instrustions to make a PR:
+Follow these instructions to make a PR:

 - Create a new branch off of `main`
 - Make **and commit** your changes.
 Reminder, you don't need to change anything in the `tutorial.json` file.
 You likely only need to make changes to `TUTORIAL.md`